Does BERT Learn as Humans Perceive? Understanding Linguistic Styles through Lexica: Existing Datasets for Style Classification

 We use existing style datasets from StanfordPoliteness \cite{danescu-niculescu-mizil-etal-2013-computational} for politeness, Sentiment TreeBank \cite{socher-etal-2013-recursive} for sentiment, \cite{davidson2017automated}'s dataset for offensiveness, and SemEval 2018 Task 1: Affect in Tweets for emotion classification \cite{mohammad-etal-2018-semeval}.
 We convert non-binary labels or scores to binary labels to standardize the multi-style analysis, resulting in eight styles.
 Table \ref{tab:stats} shows their dataset sizes and train/dev/test splits.

 StanfordPoliteness is collected from StackExchange and Wikipedia requests.
 The labels are continous values of [-2, 2] so we convert it to binary labels of ``polite'' and ``impolite'' by converting all values greater than 0 as polite and the rest are impolite.
 Sentiment TreeBank dataset consists of movie review texts, and we only use the coarse label of ``positive'' and ``negative'' labels for training. \citet{davidson2017automated} collected their data from Twitter, and we only consider ``offensive'' and ``none'' labels.
 SemEval 2018 dataset is collected from tweets and it has total 11 emotions for the same \~10.9k instances: anger, anticipation, disgust, fear, joy, love, optimism, pessimism, sadness, surprise, and trust.
 We select anger, disgust, fear, joy, and sadness since these emotions have the highest F1-score compared to the rest.
 Each emotion has two labels: ``anger'' or ``not anger'', ``disgust'' or ``not disgust'', and so on.
+More details on label distribution, inter-annotator agreement on both sentence and word levels, and F1 scores are shown in Table \ref{tab:dataset_appendix}.